On the Capacity of the Discrete Memoryless Broadcast Channel with Feedback: Analysis of Marton's Scheme

-The following two remarks are found useful in the sequel. \begin{remark} It is easy to check that under conditions \eqref{eq:M_after}, there exists an associated choice of scheme parameters such that the associated auxiliary codewords satisfy
+The following two remarks are found useful in the analysis \mw{of our feedback scheme in Appendix~\ref{eq:comerror}.} \begin{remark} Under conditions \eqref{eq:conditionMarton} and \eqref{eq:M_after} there exists an associated choice of parameters for our scheme such that the associated auxiliary codewords satisfy